fbpx

 Go-Kart racetrack starting point

 • Virtual Reality – This was probably my all-time favorite activity!
-It might just be the best virtual reality on sea OR land.
+It might just be the best virtual reality on sea or land.
 There was a virtual roller coaster, VR racing, and games of all kinds!

 VR rollercoaster with riders inside of it wearing goggles